Podcast #060 – Dennis Brooks DVM, Horse Eyes and Veterinary Medicine

 To start with, Dennis Brooks is a veterinarian, a Ph.D. researcher, a diplomat in the American College of Veterinary Ophthalmology, a professor emeritus in ophthalmology at the University of Florida’s Veterinary College, and has a consulting service for equine eyes.

-Did I mention that he has done this for over 42 years and is still going strong teaching others?
-Those he has taught are now teachers themselves in veterinary colleges throughout the world.
-And above all, he remains humble and grateful, always looking forward to each day for the one small nugget of information that will prevent blindness in horses, his one permanent goal.
+Did I mention that he has done this for over 42 years and is still going strong in teaching others?
+Those he has taught are now teachers themselves in veterinary colleges worldwide.
+Above all, he remains humble and grateful, always looking forward to each day for the one small nugget of information that will prevent blindness in horses, his one permanent goal.

 Please join us today for a chat about many subjects: